lecaillon/Cassette/README.md

                                            // only if Cassette has been previously registered by calling AddCassette().
                                            // The idea is to activate Cassette only during the integration tests.
 ```

+> Until the `AddCassette()` configuration method has been called, the HTTP message handler is not really added to the HttpClient, so its behavior remains unchanged.

+2. xxx